Beaconsfield (UK Parliament constituency)

 Beaconsfield (/'bɛkənzfiːld/) is a constituency in Buckinghamshire represented in the House of Commons of the UK Parliament since 2019 by Joy Morrissey of the Conservative Party.
 She succeeded Independent and former Conservative Dominic Grieve, whom she defeated following his suspension from the party.
 The constituency was established for the February 1974 general election.

+Constituency profile

+The Beaconsfield constituency is located in the south of Buckinghamshire.
+It is mostly rural and contains the towns and villages to the north of Slough, including Beaconsfield, Marlow, Burnham and Bourne End.

+The area is highly affluent and its average house price is amongst the highest in the country.
+Residents are generally older, wealthier and more likely to work in professional jobs than national averages.
+The constituency is more ethnically diverse than the country as a whole; 13% of the population are Asian and 4% are Black.
+At the most recent county council election in 2025, voters primarily elected Conservative or independent councillors.
+Voters in the constituency are estimated to have been evenly split on European Union membership in the 2016 referendum.

 History

 The constituency was created in 1974, mostly from the former seat of South Buckinghamshire, since which date the area has formed the southernmost part of Buckinghamshire — before 1974 the notable settlements of Slough and Eton, as well as less well-known Langley, Wraysbury, Sunnymeads and Datchet were in the county.

 This leads to the shape of the constituency, further accentuated in irregularity by the Thames meander containing Cookham, Berkshire to the west and southwest.

 1982 by-election candidates

 In the 1982 Beaconsfield by-election caused by the death of Sir Ronald Bell, the third-placed candidate was Tony Blair for the Labour Party.
 Conservative Tim Smith was the first and only person ever to have beaten Blair in an election and won; Liberal Paul Tyler was in second place.
 Tyler later became an MP for North Cornwall, meaning that, most unusually, the three main-party candidates subsequently served in the House of Commons at the same time.